-Comprehensive 3D Characterization of Complex Dislocation Structures in Silicon
+Comprehensive 3D Characterization of Complex Dislocation Arrangements in Silicon Wafers

-X-Ray diffraction laminography (XDL) has been applied to silicon (Si) samples with considerable lateral extension like typical industrial wafers.
-By combination of XDL with X-Ray white beam topography (XWBT) and (circularly polarized) visible light differential interference contrast (CDIC) microscopy a comprehensive characterization of a complex 3D dislocation structure was obtained, see Fig. 1 [Hänschke 2017].
-Here the 3D paths of the individual dislocations could be resolved with a resolution of about 3 micrometer, the assiciated Burgers vector distribution could be determined, and these bulk features could be linked to the corresponding surface features like surface steps or mechnical damage.
+X-ray diffraction laminography (XDL) has been applied to silicon (Si) wafer samples with considerable lateral extension like typical industrial wafers.
+By combining XDL with X-ray white-beam topography (XWBT) and (circularly polarized) visible light differential interference contrast (CDIC) microscopy a comprehensive characterization of complex 3D dislocation structures was obtained, see Fig. 1 [Hänschke 2017, 2018, Horton 2017, Redmond 2018].
+The 3D paths of the individual dislocations could be resolved with a resolution of about 3 micrometer, the associated Burgers vector distribution could be determined, and the bulk features could be linked to corresponding surface features like surface steps or mechanical damage.

 Quasi 4D Imaging of Dislocation Dynamics in Silicon

-Within the STROBOS-CODE project, the tools for data analysis will be further refined and the relation between the observed dislocation dynamics and the driving mechanical and thermal stresses will be investigated in unprecedented detail.
+Within the STROBOS-CODE project, the tools for such the data analysis of quasi in situ 4D data will be further refined and the relation between the observed dislocation dynamics and the driving mechanical and the thermal stresses will be investigated in depth.

-The strain fields around two indents on a GaAs wafer are clearly visible in the weak beam XDL projection displayed in Figure 4.
+The strain fields around two indents on a GaAs wafer are clearly visible in the weak beam XDL projection displayed in the left image of Fig. 4.
 These indents are imbedded in a network of dislocations, forming cellular structures of strain fields.
-Figure 5 shows these kind of cellular dislocation networks in 3D.
+In the center of Fig. 4 such cellular dislocation networks are shown in a 3D rendered XDL reconstruction.
 During the algebraic reconstruction process the so called weak beam contrast has been inverted.

-Unlike Figure 4 and 5 the contrast mechanism in Figure 6 is the so called integrated intensity contrast.
-With this kind of diffraction contrast it was possible to reveal grain boundaries within the bulk of a CdTe wafer.
-The work on the field of higher-absorbing semiconducors will be continued.
+Unlike the two other images the contrast mechanism in the left image of Fig. 4 is the so-called integrated intensity contrast.
+With this kind of diffraction contrast it was possible to reveal small angle grain boundaries within the bulk of a CdTe wafer.
+The work on the field of high-Z semiconductors will be continued.

 Present and Future

-We aim for routine application of the quasi 4D Imaging scheme (gradual annealing with intermediate XDL-scans) to Si, GaAs and various other promissing crystalline materials of scientific and inustrial interest.
-Imaging techniques are an important tool to gain further insight into the complicated processes regarding defects - especially dislocations - that may occur during crystal growth and (industrial) wafer handling.
+We aim for routine application of the quasi 4D Imaging scheme (gradual annealing with intermediate XDL-scans) to Si and other crystalline materials of scientific and industrial relevance.